 5) The hybrid sleep training method

-Here at Mother&Baby we believe that there is no one size fits all.
-Some babies respond to dummies, while others may not.
+There is no one size fits all when it comes to babies - some babies respond to dummies, while others may not.

 Some may like being swaddled, some may not.
 There is no right and wrong way, and each parent must choose what is right for them and their baby.